Reporter Outreach Logo

 What is tech PR?

 Tech PR is public relations for technology companies.
-It includes media relations, crisis communications, thought leadership, product launches, social media strategy, and analyst relations — all focused on building coverage, credibility, and visibility with the audiences that matter to tech brands.
+It covers media relations, crisis communications, thought leadership, product launches, social media strategy, and analyst relations — all focused on building coverage, credibility, and visibility with the audiences that matter to tech brands.

 How much does a tech PR agency cost?

 Traditional full-service tech PR retainers range from $5,000–$25,000+/month.
-Editorial PR agencies focused on measurable placement output (like Reporter Outreach) typically range from $3,000–$12,000/month.
-Startups should expect to invest at least $3,000/month for 6+ months to see compounding results.
+Editorial PR agencies focused on measurable placement output typically range from $3,000–$12,000/month.
+Most startups should expect to invest at least $3,000/month for 6+ months to see compounding results.

 Do tech startups need PR?